WomenAndTech/style_guide/README.md

 # Women&&Tech Style Guide

-This repo is designed to house the current styles and components used on [http://womenandtech.com](http://womenandtech.com).
-Essentially it will be the basics to create a proper theme no matter what underlying CMS/Blogging platform is used.
+This style guide provides the markup and CSS for the components used on [http://womenandtech.com](http://womenandtech.com).
+These modules can be used to create full page layouts that are consistent and simple to put together.

 ## Goals